-- It is often multidrug-resistant, meaning that it is resistant to multiple antifungal drugs commonly used to treat Candida infections, resulting in significant morbidity and mortality in affected patients. - It is difficult to identify with standard laboratory methods, and it can be misidentified in laboratories without specific technology.
-Misidentification may lead to inappropriate management. - It has caused outbreaks in healthcare settings.
+- It is often multidrug-resistant, meaning that it is resistant to multiple antifungal drugs commonly used to treat Candida infections, resulting in significant morbidity and mortality in affected patients.
+Some strains are resistant to all three available classes of antifungals. - It is difficult to identify with standard laboratory methods, and it can be misidentified in laboratories without specific technology.
+Misidentification may lead to inappropriate management.

+It has caused outbreaks in healthcare settings, particularly in vSNFs and LTACHs.
 For this reason, it is important to quickly identify C. auris so that healthcare facilities can take special precautions to stop its spread.